Santa or Satan

 Returning to Eden

 Prior to the patriarchal god, everyone had power.
 No one was superior to another.
 People listened to their hearts, their inner voices, and their inner goddess; everything was win-win; nothing took effort or hard work.
 Superheroes were nonexistent and unnecessary.
-Men started wanting power so they made women wrong, which also made the feminine qualities of emotions and intuition wrong.
+Men started wanting power so they made women wrong, which also made the feminine qualities of emotions and wisdom wrong.
 Stories and myths reinforced the notion that earth was the home of good and evil.
 Those in power cast the messages in stone (in churches, pyramids, or circles) to reinforce what they wanted.
-Now that emotions and intuition were taboo (and could get you labeled a heretic or witch and killed), they could lie to the masses without being detected because it is our feminine side that reveals dishonesty.

 You make the stone structures work for everyone — they become temples of humanitarian values — win-win for everyone.
 You question anyone in authority that says their group is better than another group.
 The real God doesn’t choose sides — remember in Genesis 1, ALL is good.
 The MAN falls off the pedestal without any fighting or war.
 And earth is now Eden once again.